Gumbel Counterfactual Generation From Language Models: Experiments

 \subsection{Side effects of common intervention techniques}

 Many standard intervention techniques, such as knowledge editing \citep{meng2022locating,DBLP:conf/iclr/MengSABB23} or inference-time intervention \citep{li2024inference, singhrepresentation} are intended to modify targeted aspects of model behavior, such as altering specific knowledge or increasing its truthfulness \citep{li2024inference}.
-If these interventions are surgical, we expect them to preserve the model's behavior on unrelated, ``neutral'' sequences—such as random Wikipedia sentences, resulting in counterfactuals similar to the original sentence.
-We test this assumption.
+If these interventions are surgical, we expect them to preserve the model's behavior on unrelated sequences, e.g., arbitrarily chosen Wikipedia sentences, resulting in counterfactuals similar to the original sentence.
+We test this assumption using \cref{alg-counterfactuals} as follows.
+We use several intervention techniques, detailed below, to induce changes to the LM, either by modifying the encoder parameters or the string representations directly.
+Such intervention techniques, however, do not generate string counterfactuals.
+We generate string counterfactuals that correspond to the interventions by the following steps: \begin{enumerate*}[label=\textit{(\arabic*)}] \item we apply an intervention to the original model (the \emph{base model}), \item we use \cref{alg-counterfactuals} to hindsight-sample from the posterior of the exogenous variable (the Gumbel noise), under the base model, conditioned on an observed sentence, and \item we use the sampled noise to generate a \emph{counterfactual string} from an intervened-on model. \end{enumerate*}\footnote{Our code is available at \url{https://github.com/shauli-ravfogel/lm-counterfactuals}.}